Kimbsy/y-combinator-animation/script.md

 Now this is a little more complex than we need it to be for now, so we're going to look at a simpler version first and we'll come back to this one afterwards.

 This function is very similar to the previous self-application function, but we have this extra call to `f` in there.
-We don't need to know what `f` is at this point, but just assume it is a function that exists. <CLICK>
+We don't need to know what `f` is at this point, but just assume it is a function that exists.

 What happens when we apply this expression to itself?